Moana (2016 film): Expanded franchise

-Sequel
+Sequels

-A sequel, Moana 2, was written and directed by Dave G. Derrick Jr, and released in theaters on November 27, 2024.
+A sequel, Moana 2, directed by Jason Hand, Dana Ledoux Miller & David Derrick Jr., was released in theaters on November 27, 2024.
 A 16-second first look at the film was released in February 2024.
 The project was originally announced in December 2020 as a television series for Disney+ before being redeveloped into a feature film.

+On July 2, 2026, Dwayne Johnson confirmed that a second sequel is in the works.
+He also confirmed that Jared Bush and Dana Ledoux Miller would return to write the script.

 Live-action adaptation

 In April 2023, The Hollywood Reporter reported that Walt Disney Pictures was developing a live-action adaptation of Moana to be produced by Johnson, Dany Garcia, and Hiram Garcia, under their production company Seven Bucks Productions, and Beau Flynn of Flynn Pictures Co., executive produced by Auliʻi Cravalho and Scott Sheldon, and written by Jared Bush, with Johnson set to reprise his role as Maui.
 Johnson remarked "This story is my culture, and this story is emblematic of our people's grace and warrior strength.
 I wear this culture proudly on my skin and in my soul, and this once-in-a-lifetime opportunity to reunite with Maui, inspired by the mana and spirit of my late grandfather, High Chief Peter Maivia, is one that runs very deep for me...
 There is no better world for us to honor the story of our people, our passion and our purpose than through the realm of music and dance, which is at the core of who we are as Polynesian people."
 Sean Bailey, Disney Live Action's president of production, acknowledged that, although only seven years had passed since the animated film was released, the celebration of Disney's 100th anniversary contributed to the decision to remake the film so soon.

 Thomas Kail is set to direct the film, while Cravalho would not reprise her role as Moana.
 The film was originally scheduled for theatrical release on June 27, 2025, in the United States, but was delayed to July 10, 2026, due to the release of Moana 2.

-On June 12, 2024, it was announced that newcomer Catherine Laga‘aia was cast as the titular character.
+On June 12, 2024, it was announced that newcomer Catherine Laga'aia was cast as the titular character.
 Additional casting includes John Tui as Chief Tui, Frankie Adams as Sina, and Rena Owen as Gramma Tala.